Skip to main content

 The proposed rule repeals a Trump-era rule that determined a worker’s status on two factors: the degree of control the employer has on the worker and if the work provides entrepreneurial opportunity.

-The basis of the new multifactor test is if a worker is “economically dependent" on a company.
-Under this test it's harder to show a worker is an independent contractor versus an employee.
+The basis of the new multifactor test is if a worker is “economically dependent” on a company and is harder to show a worker is an independent contractor versus an employee.

 The Six-Factor Economic Reality Test to Determine Economic Dependence